-What to Do When You’ve Optimized Like Crazy and Your Ranking Didn’t Improve
+What to Do When You’ve Optimized Like Crazy but Can’t Improve Search Engine Ranking

-You can do all the optimization in the world, but even that’s no guarantee of an improvement in ranking.
+You can do all the optimization in the world, but even that won’t guarantee you improve search engine ranking.

 So, when you’ve done everything you can… what do you do now?